Uniminutoarduino/RaspyControlLab/README.md

 18. Use the Python scripts available in the folder --Scripts-- to interact with the experiment.
 The scripts are the following:

-- fill_tank.py: script to fill the main tank (T1) of the experiment.
+- fill_tank.py: script to fill the main tank (T1) of the experiment and interact with the motor pumps in each tank (T1-T2).
 - PController.py: script for Proportional (P) controller.
 - PIController.py: script for Proportional-Integral (PI) controller.
 - PIControllerwPlot.py: script for Proportional-Integral (PI) controller with plot option in the remote laboratory.